SushantAzad/FA/README.md

 - **Geographic Independence**: Invest in properties across India from anywhere
 - **Professional Management**: Properties managed by certified professionals

+### 🆕 List Property (New Feature)

+Empowering property owners to tokenize and share their assets with investors.

+- **Property Listing Portal**: Upload property details, documents, and images
+- **Fractional Token Creation**: Define how much of the property to tokenize (e.g., 10%, 25%, or more)
+- **Customizable Offers**: Decide minimum investment share (e.g., 1%)
+- **Seamless Token Distribution**: Automatically generate and allocate tokens to buyers
+- **Owner Dashboard**: Track shared ownership, transactions, and earnings

 ---

 ## 🎯 Problem Statement